Frequently Asked Questions

 We may be biased, but time and again we speak with guests and friends who say that a kayak trip in Desolation Sound was far more influential and memorable to them than any other vacation.

-What is the Best Time of Year to Kayak Desolation Sound?
+What is the Best Time of Year to Kayak in British Columbia?

 While July and August are considered by many to be the optimum months to kayak in Desolation Sound due to the weather, all months in the spring and summer are notable for their own reasons.